-Investments included under "#2 Other" relate to derivatives used for hedging purpose, to cash or cash equivalent held as ancillary liquidity.
+At Master Fund level, investments included under "#2 Other" relate to derivatives used for hedging purpose, to cash or cash equivalent held as ancillary liquidity.

 Cash, cash equivalent and derivatives held for hedging purpose, are not subject to any minimum environmental or social safeguards.